kabballa/una-backup/README.md

 > 🧠 **Tip:** Extend the backup system with `rclone` or `rsync` to replicate backups to remote storage (e.g., S3, Google Drive, Ceph Object Gateway).

+## Contributing

+We welcome contributions to this project!
+Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute.

+For questions or contributions, feel free to contact the **Backup Developer** at [olariu_romeo@yahoo.it](mailto:olariu_romeo@yahoo.it).

+### Code of Conduct

+We are committed to fostering an inclusive and respectful environment.
+Please review our [Contributor Code of Conduct](CODE_OF_CONDUCT.md) for guidelines on acceptable behavior.

 ## Trademarks and Copyright

 This software listing is packaged by Romulus.
 All trademarks mentioned are the property of their respective owners, and their use does not imply any affiliation or endorsement.